andrewmarklloyd/pi-sensor-light-demo/README.md

 ## Connecting the Sensor

 Connect one jumper wire to [GPIO 18](https://pinout.xyz/pinout/pin12_gpio18) and the other to a ground pin.

+## Running the Application

+In the Web IDE, create a new filed named `main.py` and copy [main.py](https://github.com/andrewmarklloyd/pi-sensor-light-demo/blob/main/main.py) into it.

 ---
 ## Required Hardware